chef-boneyard/chef-rfc/new/rfcXXX-lifecycle-and-release-policies.md

 Because of the high velocity of development, it is possible for many new features to be added during any given release cycle.
 To keep the version numbers of [Stable Releases](#stable-release) meaningful, the **MINOR** version will increment by one for each Stable Release.
 This means that many new features may be added between two Stable Releases, but the **MINOR** version will only increment by one.

 Because so much can change from release to release, maintainers will select a `MAJOR.MINOR.PATCH` build as a [Release Candidate](#release-candidate).
 Maintainers will follow a slightly modified [Release Communication](#release-communication) procedure to make an announcement to the "chef-dev" [Discourse](https://discourse.chef.io) category, notifying users of the impending Stable Release.
-The maintainers will then wait a pre-determined amount of time to allow users for further testing.
+The maintainers will then wait a pre-determined amount of time to allow user to perform further testing.
 If no critical regressions or other release blockers are identified, the Stable Release will proceed as scheduled.

 The following projects adhere to Cadence Release: